UniversalDependencies/UD_Spanish-GSD/README.md

 * 2023-11-15 v2.13
   * "No" and "que" before "hay que Inf" should depend on "hay".
-  * NumForm=Word used where appropriate.
+  * NumForm=Word and NumForm=Roman used where appropriate.
 * 2023-05-15 v2.12
   * Por-nominals under participles changed from obl to obl:agent.
   * Dative indirect objects changed to obl:arg because dative is not a core case.